forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **416. Partition Equal Subset Sum**: Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.

 The problem is equal to finding if there is a subset such that the sum of elements in it is "sum of array" / 2.
 Then we can use DP to solve it.
-Let `dp[i, j]` mean whether there can be a sum `j` from a certain subset in `nums[0...i]`.
+Let `dp[i, j]` be whether there can be a sum `j` from a certain subset in `nums[0...i]`.
 For each `nums[i]`, we check whether we need to include it to achieve `j`.
 Somewhat like the knapsack problem.
 `dp[i, j] = dp[i - 1, j] || dp[i - 1, j - nums[i]]`

 **518. Coin Change 2**: You are given coins of different denominations and a total amount of money.
 Write a function to compute the number of combinations that make up that amount.
 You may assume that you have infinite number of each kind of coin.

 DP. `dp[i, j]` means how many combinations there are, where amount = j and we can only use coins[0...i].
+For each `coins[i]`, we have two choices: 1\.
+Not using `coins[i]`, we have `dp[i - 1, j]` combinations.
+2. Use one `coins[i]` first, we have `dp[i, j - coins[i]]` combinations.
+These two events do not overlap with each other, so we can just add them, and all possibilities are included in these two events.
 Can be compared with "416.
 Partition Equal Subset Sum" because they can all be categorized to the Knapsack problem.
 `dp[i, j] = dp[i - 1, j] + dp[i, j - coins[i]]`

 **377. Combination Sum IV**: Permutation version of "518.
 Coin Change 2".